Two topological phases in exchange alternating spin-1 nanographene chains: Robustness of dimerized phase

 When trying to build chains whose building blocks are the passivated [4]-triangulenes, it might not be possible to control the exact location for passivation due to the equivalence of the two middle sites along an edge.
 Thus, while the edge along which passivation is performed can in principle be selected, the specific site that is going to be passivated is harder to control.
 As a result, we expect that the type of dimers might change throughout the chain, leading to bond dependent values of $d$, $\beta_1$ and $\beta_2$.
 As can be seen from Table I, both Type-I and Type-Ia dimers have almost identical exchanges both in CI-CAS and DFT.
 Likewise, we find that Type-II and Type-IIb, as well as Type-IIa and Type-IIc, are pairwise very close to each other, although slight differences are found between the pairs.

 To check if these random exchange variations can affect the topological phase of our system, we once again use DMRG \cite{fishman_itensor_2022} to solve the Hamiltonian for a chain with $N=40$ spins, terminated on a strong bond (which has a non-degenerate ground state in the thermodynamic limit), and check the size of the gap between the ground state and the first excited state as we increase the disorder in the system.
-The degree of disordered is controlled by a parameter $p$.
-When $p = 0$ all dimers in the chain are Type-I and Type-II, and when $p=1$ the Type-I and Type-Ia dimer occur with equal probability, and the same is true for the Type-II, IIa, IIb and IIc dimers.
-The latter scenario is the one which more closely describes what is expected to happen experimentally.
+The degree of disordered is controlled by a parameter $p$. \bluecolor{For a given strong bond, we consider Type-I and Type-Ia exchanges with probabilities $1-p/2$ and $p/2$, respectively; for the weak bonds we consider Type-II exchange with probability $1-3p/4$, and Type-IIa, Type-IIb and Type-IIc with probability $p/4$ each.} This way, when $p = 0$, the exchanges alternate between Type-I and Type-II along the chain, and when $p=1$ the Type-I and Type-Ia exchanges can occur with equal probability, and the same for the Type-II, IIa, IIb and IIc values.
+The latter scenario is the one which might more closely describe what is expected to happen experimentally.

 In Fig. \ref{fig: gap vs p}, for each value of $p$ we diagonalize the system 100 times and track the magnitude of the gap.

 There, we see that, as disorder increases, the mean gap value steadily decreases, but never vanishes.
-For a more accurate analysis, in Fig. \ref{fig: gap vs p}, we also show a dashed line marking the gap in the case where $J_2$ is modified such that the dimerization in the chain is $d = d_c = 0.44$, and no disorder is considered. i.e. $p = 0$.
+For a more accurate analysis, in Fig. \ref{fig: gap vs p}, we also show a dashed line marking the gap in the case where $J_2$ is modified such that the dimerization in the chain is $|d| = |d_c| = 0.44$, and no disorder is considered. i.e. $p = 0$.
 For an infinite chain this gap would vanish (since that is the onset of the Haldane phase), and the finite value we find is only due to finite size effects.
 Crucially, one sees that the average gap for the original spin chain always remains significantly larger than this reference gap, showing that the disorder introduced by the variation of dimers across the chain does not take the system away from the topological dimerized phase.
 This is an important result for the future realization of this system, as it shows that the passivated [4]-triangulene chains are resilient to perturbations in the exchange couplings and present themselves as an excellent candidate to realize the $S = 1$ analog of the even- and odd-Haldane phases found with $S=1/2$ Olympicenes experimentally \cite{zhao2024tunable}.